 |

-C 3584 and its (now scrapped) companion trailer T 4250 were delivered early
+C 3584 and its (unfortunately scrapped) companion trailer T 4250 were delivered early

 Prior to entering service, C 3584 appeared without the usual Chopper-style